interkosmos/sdl77/API.md

 Draws horizontal line to layer surface.
 No bounds checking!

 ### SUBROUTINE GLAYER(LAYER)
-Selects layer by layer number.
+Selects layer by index.
 The screen layer is alway `0`.
 Up to 7 additional layers can be created, either as buffer or to store images loaded from file.

 ### SUBROUTINE GLINE(IX1, IY1, IX2, IY2)
 Draws a line from `IX1`, `IY1` to `IX2`, `IY2`.